cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 - [`Go` Templates in Imports](/core-concepts/stacks/imports#go-templates-in-imports) are used in imported stack manifests to make them DRY and reusable.
 The context (variables) for the `Go` templates is provided via the static `context` section.
-Atmos processes `Go` templates in imports as the very first phase of the stack processing pipeline.
+Atmos processes `Go` templates in imports as the **very first** phase of the stack processing pipeline.
   When executing the [CLI commands](/cli/commands), Atmos parses and executes the templates using the provided static `context`, processes all imports, and finds stacks and components

-- `Go` templates in Atmos stack manifests, on the other hand, are processed as the very last phase of the stack processing pipeline (after all imports are processed, all stack configurations are deep-merged, and the stack and component are found).
+- `Go` templates in Atmos stack manifests, on the other hand, are processed as the **very last** phase of the stack processing pipeline (after all imports are processed, all stack configurations are deep-merged, and the component in the stack is found).
   For the context (template variables), it uses all the component's attributes returned from the [`atmos describe component`](/cli/commands/describe/component) command